FAQ for Electing Pass-Through Entities – 2024 Updates- Updated October 21, 2024

 Can a Pass-Through Entity make an election to be treated as an Electing Pass-Through Entity simply by filing the tax return?

-No, the Electing Pass-Through Entity must submit Form PTE-E via My Alabama Taxes at any time during the tax year or on or before the fifteenth day of the third month following the close of that tax year for which the entity elects to be taxed as an Electing Pass-Through Entity.
+No, the Electing Pass-Through Entity must submit Form PTE-E at My Alabama Taxes at any time during the tax year or on or before the 15th day of the third month following the close of that tax year for which the entity elects to be taxed as an Electing Pass-Through Entity.

 When is a Pass-Through Entity required to make the election for a tax year?